Smashman/MPMB-TypeScript/README.md

 ## Usage

 1. Place any TypeScript files in `src/`
-2. Execute `npm run tsc` to transpile TypeScript files into a JavaScript file
+2. Execute `npm run build` to transpile TypeScript files into a JavaScript file
 3. Find transpiled files in `dist/`